 Students move up to the college level by pursuing a university course or some sort of a diploma.
 Canada offers some of the best academic post-secondary education or graduation and postgraduate degrees worldwide.
 It has a wide range of internationally recognized university programs, located in both urban and rural regions.
 The degree issued in Canada is globally recognised as well.
 Canada is a bilingual country with international students readily opting to study either in English or the French language.
 The government of Canada provides funding for religious schools of Alberta, Ontario, and Saskatchewan.
 Provinces designate schools that enrol international students as Designated Learning Institution (DLI).
 Your acceptance letter must be from a DLI if you wish to attain a study permit from Canada.

-Here is a list of major provinces and territories providing education in Canada:
+Here is a list of major provinces and territories which are renowned for secondary and senior secondary education in Canada:

 - British Columbia